Lovejoy ISD COVID Cases - Dashboard

 Close contact with a lab-confirmed case:

-Either (a) or (b) defines close contact if it occurred during the infectious period of the case, defined as two days prior to symptom onset to 10 days after symptom onset.
-In the case of asymptomatic individuals who are test-confirmed with COVID-19, the infectious period is defined as two days prior to the confirming lab test and continuing for ten days following the confirming lab test.
+Either (A) or (B) defines close contact if it occurred during the infectious period of the case, defined as two days prior to symptom onset to 10 days after symptom onset.
+In the case of asymptomatic individuals who are test-confirmed with COVID-19, the infectious period is defined as two days prior to the confirming lab test and continuing for 10 days following the confirming lab test.

-Any students, teachers, or staff who have had "close contact" with an individual who is test-confirmed with COVID-19, must remain off campus until the 14-day incubation period has passed.
+Any students, teachers, or staff who have had "close contact" with an individual who is test-confirmed with COVID-19, must remain off campus until the 10-day incubation period has passed (Updated CDC Guidance - 12/2/20).

 *updated throughout the day

-* For cases under 20, Lovejoy ISD will report numbers as an aggregate to help protect the identity of our students and staff.
+* In following the guidance from district legal counsel, for active cases under 20, Lovejoy ISD will report numbers as an aggregate to help protect the identity of our students and staff.
 LISD will personally contact individuals who may have come in close contact (as defined by TEA) with a lab-confirmed positive case on campus.
 If you are NOT directly contacted, then you are NOT someone who was identified as having close contact with a positive individual.

 If you or someone in your household experiences symptoms or tests positive for COVID-19, please contact the campus school nurse as soon as possible.
 Cases will be reported to the Campus Principal and Administration to ensure appropriate notifications and cleaning protocols are followed.